Home/Methodology

 3 of 6 signals AND ≥1 adoption signal (stars > 0, interactions > 0, or forks > 0).

-• Cross-protocol presence tracked in cross_protocol_presence but unweighted in v1.1 composite.
+• Cross-protocol presence is tracked but unweighted in the v1.1 composite.

 See the service agents ranking →